 Most tweets sarcastically and satirically focused on general dislike and uneasiness associated with the themes and cast, but some went as far as to compare real-life protest scenes to scenes depicted in the spot.

 The story of Ieshia Evans in Baton Rouge is not a directed ad with a paid cast.
 Evans was one of the 102 protesters arrested in Baton Rouge in July 2016, along with the prominent activist DeRay Mckesson, who were detained on charges of obstructing the highway.
 The protest emerged in response to the police shootings in Minnesota and Louisiana.
-Jonathan Bachman, a New Orleans-based freelancer, took the tweeted photograph below and told the BBC that Evans broke away from protesters and stood in front of the officers.
+Jonathan Bachman, a New Orleans-based freelancer, took the above photograph included in Figure 6 and told the BBC that Evans broke away from protesters and stood in front of the officers.
 A quote from Bachman: